-Track Seminar Credit I Hours Leadership DM 10001 Theological Reflection 5 in DM 10002 Spirituality and Worship 5 Ministry DM 10003 Context for Ministry 5 DM 10004 Christian Education and Pastoral Care 5 DM 10005 The Care of Souls: Integrative Seminar 5 Faith and DM 20001 Healthy Souls, Healthy Bodies 5 Health DM 20002 Biblical Faith and Human Health: Health as Urban Ministry 5 DM 20003 Building Healthy Communities of Faith 5 DM 20004 Religious Faith and Public Health: Global Perspectives 5 DM 20005 Religious Faith and Public Health: Integrative Seminar 5 Project in Ministry DM 10006 or DM 20006 Project Development 5 (both tracks) DM 10007 or DM 20007 Written Project Report and Oral Review 6 Totals 5 seminars 2 project sta ges 36
+Track Seminar Credit H ours

+Leadership DM 00001 Theological Reflection 5

+and DM 00002 Spirituality and Worship 5

+Ministry DM 00003 Context for Ministry 5

+DM 00004 Christian Education and Pastoral Care 5

+DM 00005 Integrative Seminar 5

+Faith and DM 00001 Healthy Souls, Healthy Bodies 5

+Health DM 00002 Biblical Faith and Human Health:

+Health as Urban Ministry 5

+DM 00003 Building Healthy Communities of Faith 5

+DM 00004 Religious Faith and Public Health: Global Perspectives 5

+DM 00005 Religious Faith and Public Health 5

+Project in Ministry 7 DM 00006 Project Development 5

+(both tracks) DM 00007 Written Project Report and Oral Review 6

+Totals 7 seminars 36

-Core Courses in the Leadership in Ministry Track
+Core Courses in the Curriculum

-DM10001 Theological Reflection (5 hrs).
+DM00001 Theological Reflection (5 hrs).
 This seminar is concerned with the pastor's ability to reflect or think theologically on the issues that arise in the context of ministry.
 The ability to engage in theological reflection is fundamental to ministry.
 Without it, ministry becomes shallow, visionless, and merely functional.
 Theological reflection enables us to draw insight from our theological resources, to look for and discern the active presence of God in our midst, to become more acute in our theological perception, to invite others to see their life and calling in relation to God, and to challenge the church to be more insightful and faithful.
 Through theological reflection, we can learn to see our ministry as a vocation lived in the power of the Holy Spirit.

-DM10002 Spirituality and Worship (5 hrs).
+DM00002 Spiritual Formation/Discipleship (5 hrs).
 This seminar centers on the role and function of pastor and people as growing disciples.
 Through this seminar participants will increase their understanding of personal and corporate Spiritual Formation in the context of their own congregations, and further develop personal and corporate disciplines.
 Through this seminar, participants will explore ways in which personal and corporate spiritual disciplines can influence their ministries and the ministries of those in their congregations.
 Through this seminar they will increase their understanding of Spiritual Theology and its components of Foundational, Mystical, Moral, and Ascetical theology as viewed from the perspective of Christian tradition.
 Through this seminar participants will also increase their understanding of and ability to engage in theological reflection.
 Each participant's work in the seminar and the reflection paper are the bases for evaluation.